Kevin McGuff

-Kevin Patrick McGuff (born December 3, 1969) is an American college basketball coach who the current head women's basketball coach at Ohio State University after spending two seasons as head coach of the University of Washington.
+Kevin Patrick McGuff (born December 3, 1969) is an American college basketball coach who is the current head women's basketball coach at Ohio State University after spending two seasons as head coach of the University of Washington.
 Prior to his time in Seattle, McGuff was the head coach at Xavier University until April 2011.

 Coaching career

 McGuff began his coaching career as an assistant coach at Miami University where the Lady Hawks went 54–30 during his tenure in Oxford, Ohio.

 He served as an assistant coach at Notre Dame.
 During his six years as an Irish assistant coach under Muffet McGraw, Notre Dame went 160–39, including a national title in 2001.

 Xavier University

 McGuff spent nine seasons at Xavier, compiling an overall record of 213–73, giving him the most wins of any Xavier women's coach.
 The Musketeers made the postseason in each of McGuff's seasons as head coach, with the last five being in the NCAA tournament.
 During this stretch, Xavier's best run was in 2010, when the Musketeers lost in the Elite Eight to Stanford.